romanenko/covid19-safety-information/README.md

 # Creating a COVID-19 info chatbot with Facebook app and Wit.ai

-We are going to create a Facebook Messenger Chatbot in this tutorial, which will inform users whether it's safe to perform a certain activity or not.
+You are going to create a Facebook Messenger Chatbot in this tutorial, which will inform users whether it's safe to perform a certain activity or not.
 It will also provide a handy advice on how to stay safe during COVID-19 pandemic.

 [Watch the short video about it](https://www.youtube.com/watch?v=FrucqUNOy9A)